NREL/EnergyPlus/design/FY2022/NFP-RAT_SPM.md

 A new subsection under Setpoint Managers will be created and contain the following text:

-The input object SetpointManager:SystemNodeReset provides a setpoint manager that places a temperature or humidity setpoint on a system node (or any other user-specified system node) according to the return temperature or humidity using a reset strategy.
+The input object SetpointManager:SystemNodeReset provides a setpoint manager that places a temperature or humidity setpoint on a system node (or any other user-specified system node) according to the return (i.e., reference) temperature or humidity using a reset strategy.
 The user defines a reset rule for this strategy by specifying two supply temperature or humidity ratio setpoints at two return air temperatures or humidity ratios.
 Generally the lower supply temperature (or humidity ratio) setpoint is matched with the higher return air temperature (or humidity ratio) and vice versa.

 The parameter \(T_{set}\) is determined as per the following pseudo code:
 ```